 Summer Berry Drizzle Loaf Cake

 This vibrant summer berry drizzle loaf cake was first published in June 2018 and appeared on my previous blog, The Culinary Jumble.
-Images and recipe remains unchanged.
+The images have been slightly edited, and the recipe updated.

 I’ve really made the most of berries this year as we planted raspberries, blueberries and blackberries for the first time in our garden; we were quite lucky with how much they yielded, especially the blueberries.